JerryI/web-components-mdx/README.md

 ### Deployment (Any)

-1. Edit the relative path at
+1. Edit the relative path in
 ```bash
 ./next.config.ts
 ```